-From the looks of my before pic below, today's celebration of "Clean Your Refrigerator Day" was definitely one that I need to celebrate.
-So I reached out to organization and style guru Shira Gill for help.
+From the looks of my before pic below, today's celebration of "Clean Your Refrigerator Day" (November 15th every year) was definitely one that I need to celebrate.
+So I reached out to organization and style guru Shira Gill for help (find out more about Shira's organizing tips here).
 I followed her five tips below to take my fridge from crazy and disorganized to calm and orderly.
 First, the before....

 Yikes.
 I know.
 My refrigerator had definitely gotten out of hand.
 But I took the challenge and followed these five steps from Shira.